thelukemccarthy/talks-and-workshops/blockchain-devloper-intro/README.md

     * Take a look at the code truffle created, the comments can be helpful when you're getting started
 1. Replace all of the generated code with the following
     ```javascript
       module.exports = {
         networks: {
           local: {
            host: "127.0.0.1",     // Localhost (default: none)
            port: 8545,            // Standard Ethereum port (default: none)
            network_id: "*",       // Any network (default: none)
           },
           batect: {
             host: "ganache-env",  // hostname setup by batect
             port: 8545,           // Standard Ethereum port (default: none)
             network_id: "*",      // Any network (default: none)
           },
         },
       };
     ```
     * The code above provides the details of the networks we can deploy to.
-One called 'local' and the other 'batect'
+One is called 'local' and the other 'batect'
 1. If running with batect
     1. In a terminal cd to ```blockchain/blockchain-devloper-intro/bombproof-blockchain-blog```
     1. Run the command ./batect truffle-migrate
 1. If running locally
     1. Make sure you have ganache-cli running, if you don't run the command ```ganache-cli --account_keys_path --accounts 10 --deterministic --mnemonic "lion today perfect mosquito actual wait magnet rent all sun unhappy sell"```
-    1. In a terminal cd to ```blockchain/blockchain-devloper-intro/bombproof-blockchain-blog/smart-contract```
+    1. In a new terminal cd to ```blockchain/blockchain-devloper-intro/bombproof-blockchain-blog/smart-contract```
     1. Run the command ```truffle migrate --network local``` **NB, if you close this terminal you will need to deploy your smart contract again, ganache resets its state on each load